 Phone: 8470 8888

-A permit is required before placing a skip bin on public roads or land.
+A permit is required before placing a skip bin on public roads or land within Darebin.

-Please ensure you read through the 2020/2021 Bulk Rubbish Containers - Guidelines for Suppliers.
 Failing to obtain a permit prior to proceeding with the work or complying with council guidelines will incur penalties and fines.
+Please ensure you read through the 2023/2024 bulk rubbish containers - guidelines for suppliers.